Vatshayan/Pokemon-Analysis/README.md

 # Pokemon-Analysis
-Dataset will be Visulaized and Analysed through various Machine Learning Libraries & Algorithm.
+Dataset will be Visualized and Analysed through various Machine Learning Libraries & Algorithm.

 Prediction of Finding speed, power & attack from the given Datasets.